sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/index.md

 ---

-After you've configured extractions for your [custom documents](doc:getting-started-ai) or for out-of-the-box [supported documents](doc:library-quickstart), you can upload documents to the Sensible app and download the extracted data as Excel files.
+After you've configured extractions for your [custom documents](doc:getting-started-ai) or for out-of-the-box [supported documents](doc:library-quickstart), you can upload documents to the Sensible app in bulk and download the extracted data as Excel files.

-**Note:** A bulk file upload feature is coming soon.

  In this tutorial you'll learn to:

-- upload documents to the Sensible app's **Quick extraction** tab
+- upload documents to the Sensible app's **Extract** tab
 - automatically extract from the documents using pre-existing document types and configs
 - download the extracted data as Excel.

 Take the following steps:

-1. Navigate to the [Quick Extraction](https://app.sensible.so/quick-extraction/) tab.
+1. Navigate to the [Extract](https://app.sensible.so/quick-extraction/) tab.

 2. In the **Document type** dropdown in the right pane, select your document type.